This article has links to products and services we recommend, which we may make a commission from.

 Every time we saw a long line of students waiting for food, it was often for palacinke, especially after dinner.

-Palacinke have been around for centuries, some dating them back to Greco-Roman origins.
+Palacinke have been around for centuries, some dating back to Greco-Roman origins.

 In addition to Montenegro, these pancakes are found in several counties in central and southwestern Europe.